 Dr. Greg Goodrich joined the faculty at WKU in 2005 after completing his Ph.D. from Arizona State University.
-His research focuses on how multi-decadal climate teleconnections such as the Pacific Decadal Oscillation (PDO) and the Atlantic Multidecadal Oscillation (AMO) influence precipitation patterns associated with interannual teleconnections such as the El NiÃ±o-Southern Oscillation (ENSO) and the North Atlantic Oscillation (NAO).
+His research focuses on how multi-decadal climate teleconnections such as the Pacific Decadal Oscillation (PDO) and the Atlantic Multidecadal Oscillation (AMO) influence precipitation patterns associated with interannual teleconnections such as the El Nino Southern Oscillation (ENSO) and the North Atlantic Oscillation (NAO).
 He is especially interested in the impact of climate teleconnections on snowfall in the eastern United States.
-Dr. Goodrich has published his technical research in a number of peer-reviewed Journals, including Climate Research, Climatic Change, Bulletin of the American Meteorology Society, and Weather and Forecasting.
+Dr. Goodrich has published his research in a number of peer-reviewed Journals, including Climate Research, Climatic Change, Bulletin of the American Meteorology Society, the International Journal of Climatology, and Weather and Forecasting.

-For more information about his research or the new B.S.
+For more information about his research or the B.S.
 Meteorology degree program, contact Dr. Goodrich at email@example.com.